The following information is from: google.com/adwords/thirdpartypartners.

 Google advertising cost and performance

 Share your Google advertising cost and performance reports in a way that makes it easy for your customers to access the reports, such as by email or via your website.
-Alternatively, you can meet this reporting requirement by allowing your customers to sign in to their Google advertising accounts directly to access their cost and performance data.
-Learn how to share account access.
+Alternatively, you can meet this reporting requirement by allowing your customers to sign in to their Google advertising accounts directly to access their cost and performance data. share account access

 Sharing the disclosure notice